andres20980/kasten-docs/docs/access.md

     JWT.
 It represents a list of groups that are allowed admin access to Veeam Kasten's dashboard.
 These groups will be appended to the list of subjects in the default ClusterRoleBinding that is created when Veeam Kasten is installed to bind them to the ClusterRole named k10-admin .
-If the namespace where Veeam Kasten was installed is kasten-io and the Veeam Kasten ServiceAccount in that namespace is named k10-k10 , then the ClusterRoleBinding would be named kasten-io-k10-k10-admin .
+If the namespace where Veeam Kasten was installed is kasten-io then the ClusterRoleBinding would be named kasten-io-k10-k10-admin .

 ```
 --set auth.groupAllowList[0]="group1"--set auth.groupAllowList[1]="group2"